The crypto industry saw Trump as a champion. Some now fear he's putting personal profits first

 “It’s not my place to really comment on President Trump’s activity,” Coinbase CEO Brian Armstrong said at a recent public event.

 Meanwhile, a top legislative priority for crypto-backers, a bill clarifying how digital assets are to be regulated, has advanced in the Senate.
-But some Democrats have tried to stall other pro-crypto legislation over the president's personal dealings.
+But some Democrats have tried to stall other pro-crypto legislation over the president's personal dealings — and see the dinner as a particularly egregious case.

-“Never in American history has a sitting president so blatantly violated the ethics laws,” Democratic Rep. Stephen Lynch of Massachusetts said during a contentious House hearing earlier this month.
+Sen. Richard Blumenthal, a Connecticut Democrat, said the gathering was “in effect, putting a ‘for sale’ sign on the White House.”

-The White House referred questions about dinner attendees to the Trump Organization, which didn't provide a list of who is coming.
+White House press secretary Karoline Leavitt said the president is attending “in his personal time.”
+The White House has also said it has nothing to do with Trump's meme coin.

-“The President is working to secure GOOD deals for the American people, not for himself,” White House spokeswoman Anna Kelly said in a statement.
+The president’s comments and activities at the dinner are expected to be in private and away from reporters and no official list of attendees has been released.

-In addition to Sun, however, some attendees have publicized qualifying for the dinner.
-Another will be Sheldon Xia, the founder of a cryptocurrency exchange called BitMart that’s registered in the Cayman Islands.
+Like Sun, however, some of those going have publicized qualifying for the dinner.
+That includes Sheldon Xia, the founder of a cryptocurrency exchange called BitMart, which is registered in the Cayman Islands.

 "Proud to support President Trump's pro-crypto vision."
 Xia wrote in both English and Chinese on social media.